bluewitch/dwulf-manifesto/Obsidian Vault/Profile.md

 ![doug](ID-Paypal.jpg)
-Douglas Kuhn
-A.I.
-Architect

-dwulf, smart, astute and a first class engineer.
-Senior Polkadot Ambassador, and Rust developer for Substrate, Chopsticks, Ink!, and Solidity.
-He spent his life as a global freelancer and entrepreneur.
-Now investor in the GreenWitchDAO.
-BizDev and DevRel, to help business and enterprises invest in Blockchains and Polkadot tech and to help onboard Developers to build full scale DevOps, CI/CD, and proper engineering set ups.
-Development/Test/Production.
+**Douglas Kuhn**
+**A.I.
+Architect & Blockchain Specialist**

+Douglas Kuhn, known as _dwulf_, is a highly skilled and accomplished software engineer and architect with a reputation for intelligence, adaptability, and first-class execution.
+As a Senior Polkadot Ambassador and an active contributor to the Polkadot ecosystem, he specializes in Rust development for Substrate, Chopsticks, Ink!, and Solidity, showcasing deep expertise in blockchain technologies.

+With over 20 years of experience as a global freelancer and entrepreneur, Douglas has successfully navigated the worlds of technology and innovation on an international scale.
+He is now an investor in GreenWitchDAO, leveraging his skills in BizDev and Developer Relations (DevRel) to help businesses and enterprises adopt blockchain solutions, particularly Polkadot-based technologies.

+Douglas excels in onboarding developers and guiding them in building robust DevOps pipelines, comprehensive CI/CD workflows, and properly engineered development environments spanning Development, Testing, and Production.
+His vision and execution enable organizations to integrate cutting-edge blockchain frameworks with long-term scalability and efficiency in mind.